Become a Certified Public Accountant

-Your education is only one of the requirements for licensure, and graduation from the MAcc program is not the same as becoming a CPA.
-Although the requirements vary from state to state, you should remember the “three Es” of becoming a CPA:
+Education is only one of the requirements for CPA licensure, and graduation from the MAcc program is not the same as becoming a CPA.
+Although the requirements vary from state to state, there are generally “three Es” of becoming a CPA:

-This Way to CPA is an invaluable resource that provides detailed information on how to prepare for and complete the CPA Examination, the benefits of licensure, other certification requirements, how to plan for your career, etc.
+This Way to CPA is an another resource that provides detailed information on how to prepare for and complete the CPA exam, the benefits of licensure, other certification requirements and how to plan for your career.